githubEdit

 Sample Raw logs:

-Change the expression not to match the logs, save pipeline and click preview
+Change the expression not to match the logs, save the pipeline, and click preview

 6. Use JavaScript for Advanced Transformations